dfinity/motoko/design/Memory.md

    Cons:
    1. message arguments require de/serialisation into Dfinity buffers on both ends (in addition to the de/serialisation steps already performed by Dfinity)
-   2. each actor must ship its own instance of a GC and de/serialisation code
+   2. each actor must ship its own instance of a GC (for both memory and table) and de/serialisation code
+   3. all references require an indirection
-   3. more implementation effort
+   4. more implementation effort

 #### Using Dfinity API